-The following table lists the minimum requirements that must be satisfied by Refiners in accordance with the DMCC Rules for Risk Based Due Diligence in the Gold and Precious Metals Supply Chain Version 1.1/2017 to demonstrate compliance.
+The following table lists the minimum requirements that must be satisfied by Refiners in accordance with the EBC Rules for

+Risk Based Due Diligence in the Gold Supply Chain Version 1/2021 requirements to demonstrate compliance.
 Refiners should complete the table and provide reasons for their responses in the space provided.